Using local knowledge to identify potential threats and response options can help communities prepare for climate change.

 The Office of Environment and Heritage (OEH) has developed a process that aims to provide a sound basis for enabling regional adaptation and planning by working with community members, agencies and other local stakeholders to identify and understand regional climate vulnerabilities.

 - collecting background climate change, socioeconomic and sector information

-The discussions are structured to consider the human, social, natural, physical and financial characteristics that will affect the region’s ability to cope (known as its ‘adaptive capacity’).
+The workshop discussions are structured to consider the human, social, natural, physical and financial characteristics that will affect the region’s ability to cope (known as its ‘adaptive capacity’).

-|Progress of IRVA’s across NSW.
-The project has engaged more than 600 state and local government participants.
+Completed assessment of regional vulnerabilities, and development of adaptation transition pathways across NSW.
+The project has engaged more than 1200 state and local government participants.